Know Before You Go...®

 9. Ferries: Ferries are available for travel between St. Martin and neighboring islands such as Anguilla and St. Barts.
 They are a popular choice for day trips and offer beautiful views of the Caribbean Sea.

-10. Helicopter Tours: For a unique and luxurious mode of transportation, consider taking a helicopter tour of the island.
+10. Helicopter Tours: For a unique and luxurious means of transportation, consider taking a helicopter tour of the island.
 This is a great option for those looking for a scenic and memorable experience.

 Know Before You Go...® - Terres Basses (French side), St. Martin Travel Tips